E-G-C/avs-workshop-step-by-step/getting-started.md

 Please use the following type of VM for the Jumpbox:

-> Operating System: Windows Server 2019 Datacenter
+> Operating System: Windows 10

 > Size: Standard D2s v3 (2vcpus, 8GiB memory)